paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 <a id="section-3330d"></a>
 ## § 3330d.
-Appointment of military and Department of Defense civilian spouses
+Appointment of military and Department of Defense, Department of State, and intelligence community spouses
 **(a) Definitions.—** In this section:

 (1) The term “active duty”—